Dave-019/machine-learning-journey/DAYS/Day3.md

 # Day 3: Functions and File Handling

 Day 3 was all about leveling up with Python.
-I tackled functions and file handling—two things that separate "just a script" from "wow, this code is useful."
+I did functions and file handling—two things that separate "just a script" from "wow, this code is useful."
 Here's the breakdown:

 ---